mvolkmann/authentication-fastify/README.md

 To register a new account, supply email and matching values for "Password" and "Confirm Password".

-To change password, login and supply email and matching values for "Confirm Password" and "New Password".
+To change password, first login and then supply email and matching values for "Confirm Password" and "New Password" before pressing the "Change Password" button.

+To reset password when forgotten, supply email and press the "Forgot Password" button.
+This sends an email containing a "Reset Password" link.
+Click the link to go to a page where you can enter a new password.